Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase

-To achieve equilibrium adsorption, we analyze the free energy values and identify the global minimum for the fluid confined within the pore.
-In Fig.\ref{fig:ads_des_hyst}b, we present the pressure values for fluid phase transition (capillary condensation and recondensation) during non-equilibrium adsorption and desorption, and equilibrium one inside nanopores with different widths.
-Equilibrium values of pressures for capillary condensation occur between the pressure values of fluid phase transition during nonequilibrium adsorption and desorption \cite{neimark2003bridging}.
-Consequently, as the pore width increases, the pressure at which capillary condensation occurs during equilibrium adsorption approaches the bulk value.
-In Fig.\ref{fig:ads_des_hyst}c, we show the free energy loop obtained during nonequilibrium adsorption and desorption.
-The moment when these curves intersect corresponds to the moment of equilibrium adsorption \cite{neimark2003bridging, monson2012understanding, neimark2001capillary}.
+To improve the analysis, in addition to the nonequilibrium curves, we calculated the pressures for an analogous to an equilibrium adsorption curve that lies within the hysteresis loop (see the inset of Fig. \ref{fig:ads_des_hyst}a).
+To achieve the equilibrium curve, we analyzed the free energy values and identified the global minimum for the fluid confined within the pore.
+In Fig. \ref{fig:ads_des_hyst}c, we show the free energy loop obtained during nonequilibrium adsorption and desorption processes.
+The moment when these curves intersect corresponds to the moment of phase transition during equilibrium adsorption inside pores \cite{neimark2003bridging, monson2012understanding, neimark2001capillary}.
+In Fig. \ref{fig:ads_des_hyst}b, we present the pressure values for fluid phase transition, i.e., capillary condensation and capillary evaporation, during non-equilibrium adsorption and desorption, and equilibrium one inside nanopores with different widths.
+Equilibrium values of pressures for phase transition occur between the pressure values of fluid phase transition during nonequilibrium adsorption and desorption \cite{neimark2003bridging}.
+Consequently, we can assume that as the pore width increases, the pressure at which capillary condensation occurs during equilibrium adsorption approaches the bulk value, similar to non-equilibrium adsorption behavior.